marcelpetrick/DevNotes/BeenThereSeenThat/20231127_Qt_World_Summit_2023_Day_1/README.md

 # 20231127 Qt World Summit 2023 - Day 1

-kate . am.i a good.programme
+kate gregory - am.i a good.programme
 wants to be a good programmer

-people.fulled with doubt and worry payingher since 1979 to write code. says nothing aboutntoday not arcitect, manager, cbersecurity, not a good person or not but typing code does what sou habe planned for tld o pipes dont elak, table sturdy for table dnd people..lawful.good, lawful.evil nut about capable or competent or about great
+people.fulled with doubt and worry payingher since 1979 to write code. says nothing aboutntoday not arcitect, manager, cbersecurity, not a good person or not but typing code does what sou habe planned for tld o pipes dont leak , table sturdy for table dnd people..lawful.good, lawful.evil nut about capable or competent or about great